Deported Before His Case Was Closed

 “If he wins the appeal, you can petition for them to come back,” Tiku said.
 “But the question is, how many families have that kind of money?
 Then you start dealing with other obstacles,” such as whether they have a criminal record.

 Tiku said ICE agents deported one of his clients, Eric Mbugua, a Kenyan man in his early 30s with a wife and a family, in late July without notice.
 Mbugua, who was being held in Irwin County Detention Center, also failed to appear in court.
-Like Tognia, he filed a motion to reopen and appealed his judge’s decision.
+Like Perin, he filed a motion to reopen and appealed his judge’s decision.
 It was pending when the deportation happened, Tiku said.

 Hard-line immigration groups often cite immigrants’ failure to appear for hearings as evidence that people are taking advantage of the process to slip out of deportation orders.
-But the reality tends to be far more complicated, as Tognia’s story illustrates.
+But the reality tends to be far more complicated, as Perin’s story illustrates.

 Time and place

-Tognia’s fight to remain in the country is emblematic of a regularly litigated issue that U.S. Supreme Court justices touched on in June: Whether immigrants in deportation proceedings are receiving proper notice to appear in court.
+Perin’s fight to remain in the country is emblematic of a regularly litigated issue that U.S. Supreme Court justices touched on in June: Whether immigrants in deportation proceedings are receiving proper notice to appear in court.

 Sometime after Congress passed the Illegal Immigration Reform and Immigrant Responsibility Act of 1996, immigration enforcement developed a two-step process to notify people about their deportation proceedings.
 First, agents serve a notice saying they need to appear in court “on a date to be set” and “at a time to be set.”
 Second comes a mailed notice, months later, with a specific date.
 The notices give defendants up to a year to prepare sometimes—if they receive them.